 The Contributor Sidebar is a bookmark that can be opened on top of a webpage or web app.
 Your team can use the Sidebar to capture customer feedback on the spot and also view existing feedback from a customer.
 Learn more about the Contributor Sidebar here.

 *To use the Contributor Sidebar, your team members will need a Contributor license or a full-access admin license.

-Within the UserVoice admin console, you can click the "plus" icon to capture customer feedback.
+Within the UserVoice admin console, you can click the "plus" icon to capture customer feedback on the left-hand main menu.
 You can enter information that is internal only and also choose to subscribe (or not!) your end-user to the feedback for them to get updates.

 Updating the statuses of ideas is a key part of keeping users engaged and closing the loop.
 Users feel heard when there is a response to their ideas.
 They feel included in your product life cycle and are therefore more likely to continue to provide ideas.

 We suggest always updating the status of an idea as you move forward to keep users in the loop and to help boost initial utilization and awareness as new features are released.
 We also recommend setting a threshold for any ideas with X number of supporters getting some type of status to let users know you are aware of those top ideas.